top of page

 Well that depends on whether you're just dipping your toe in the water or committing yourself on the journey to becoming a competent ropes climber.

-Then you have the Learn to Climb courses.
+Then you have the Learn to Climb or Beginners courses.
 These vary in duration from centre to centre, but all are essentially a ropes safety course, teaching you all the necessary knots and safe belaying techniques to keep you and others safe.
 These are invaluable courses and will ensure that you are using the best industry practices.
 You could of course learn from a friend, but if they have any bad habits; you will also pick them up.
 I would highly recommend that all novices looking to get into indoor roped climbing do one of these courses and we ourselves, www.upandunderadventures.com run these courses at a number of centres in Chippenham (Wiltshire), Bristol, Gloucester and Worcester.

 What equipment do I need?